Ford Motor Company PESTEL/PESTLE Analysis

 3. Increasing wealth gap (opportunity & threat)

 Ford can grow by providing products that address the increasing demand for hybrid and electric automobiles.
-Ford also has the opportunity to improve its services, especially aftersales services to attract more customers.
-However the increasing wealth gap is a remote/macro-economic environment condition that threatens Ford’s Lincoln automobiles, which are luxury products with high prices.
-Based on this component of the PESTEL/PESTLE analysis, Ford’s intensive growth strategies need to emphasize more on product innovation to satisfy changing customer preferences and address the sociocultural external factors in its business.
+The company also has the opportunity to improve its services, especially after-sales service to attract more customers.
+However, the increasing wealth gap is an economic condition that threatens Ford’s automobiles.
+This wealth gap can reduce the buying power of the middle class, which is the company’s main source of revenues.
+Based on this component of the PESTLE analysis, Ford’s strategies need to emphasize product innovation to satisfy changing customer preferences and address the sociocultural external factors in its business.
+Ford’s culture of effectiveness and excellence can meet the service expectations of customers based on the sociocultural context described in this component of the PESTLE analysis.

 Technological Factors in Ford’s Business

-Technologies enable Ford to develop its potential and compete in the remote/macro-environment.
-This component of the PESTEL/PESTLE analysis deals with the technological changes and conditions that affect firms.
+Technologies enable Ford to develop its potential and compete in the international market.
+This component of the PESTLE analysis deals with the technological changes and conditions that affect firms.
 The most significant technological external factors in Ford’s business are as follows:

 2. Increasing use of online fulfillment services (opportunity)

-The rising use of mobile computing is an external factor that creates opportunities for Ford Motor Company to grow through mobile service support and mobile marketing.
+The rising use of smart technology is an external factor that creates opportunities for Ford Motor Company to grow through innovation for its products’ integration with smart technology.
 Also, the firm can improve its performance through enhanced online fulfillment services.
 For example, Ford parts can be delivered to customers through these fulfillment services.
-On the other hand, the company’s potential growth in providing alternative-fuel vehicles may suffer because of the limited alternative fuel stations.
-Thus, based on the technological component of the PESTEL/PESTLE analysis, Ford needs to focus on service improvement and technological enhancement to ensure competitiveness despite challenges in its remote or macro-environment.
+Moreover, the increasing availability of charging options can boost the sales performance of the company’s electric cars.
+On the other hand, the company’s potential growth in providing alternative-fuel vehicles may suffer because of the limited network of alternative fuel stations.
+Thus, based on the technological component of the PESTEL analysis, Ford needs to focus on service improvement and technological enhancement to ensure competitiveness despite challenges in its remote or macro-environment.
+These technological trends indicate the importance of innovation in the automaker’s operations.
+The innovation capabilities and other strengths identified in the SWOT analysis of Ford can support strategies for these technological factors in the automotive industry.
+This PESTEL analysis directs attention to innovation programs for enhancing the technological features of the company’s cars.
+Ford’s operations management influences the outputs of technological innovation.
+For example, the company’s operations quality management affects customer satisfaction in car features relating to the trend of smart technologies noted in this PESTEL analysis.

 Ecological/Environmental Factors